Qualitative properties for solutions to conformally invariant fourth order critical systems: Liouville-type theorem for non-singular solutions

 \subsection{Lower bound estimates}

-The main result of the last subsection asserting that component solutions to \eqref{oursystem} are superharmonic is extremely useful to provide essential properties required to start the moving spheres method.
+The last subsection's main result asserts that component solutions to \eqref{regularsystem} are superharmonic is useful to provide essential properties required to start the moving spheres method.
 More precisely, we obtain a lower bound estimate for any component solution.
 The idea is to use Proposition~\ref{superharmonicity} and the three spheres theorem for the bi-Laplacian.
+Now we prove the Three-spheres type result.
+To fix some notation, let us define $m(r):=\min_{\partial B_r}u$.